-Pamela Hamilton’s career has encompassed the fields of broadcast journalism, filmmaking, publishing, and public relations.
+Pamela Hamilton’s career has encompassed the fields of broadcast journalism, filmmaking, publishing, voice acting, and public relations.
 She has interviewed notable figures in business, entertainment, politics, U.S. intelligence and the arts and covered some of the most significant events of the 21st century.
 For more than a decade, Hamilton was a producer for NBC News, and she was a producer on the award-winning documentary Grateful Dawg.
 Based in Manhattan, she serves on the board of the Society of Professional Journalists’ Deadline Club.

 Selected as one of the top 5 books with unusually affecting female characters. — Literary Hub